tlorans/defi-gmx-v2/README.md

   - Swap
   - Price impact and rebates
   - Funding fees
+    - incentivise the balancing of long and short positions, the side with the larger open interest pays a funding fee to the side with the smaller open interest.
+    - Funding fees for the larger side is calculated as `(funding factor per second) * (open interest imbalance) ^ (funding exponent factor) / (total open interest)`.
   - Borrowing fee
   - Newtork fee
   - UI?
+  - Funding fees: if there is an imbalance of longs / shorts, the larger side pays a funding fee to the smaller side
+  - Borrowing fees: to avoid a user opening equal longs / shorts and unnecessarily taking up capacity
+  - Price impact: this allows the contracts to simulate a price impact similar to if the trader were trading using an aggregator for the reference exchanges, there is a negative price impact if an action reduces balance, and a positive price impact if an action improves balance
 - [ ] [Graph - price impact](https://www.desmos.com/calculator/sykma4sbbb)
   - [notes](./notes/price_impact.md)
 - [ ] Math - Funding rate -> dynamic borrow fee?
   - adaptive funding rate
 - [ ] Math - profit / loss?
 - [ ] How is profit fully backed?
+- [ ] Order types
+  - Market swaps
+  - Limit swaps
+  - Market increase
+  - Limit increase
+  - Market decrease
+  - Limit decrease
+  - Stop loss decrease
 - [ ] Contract calls (2 step tx - create order + execute order)
   - Swap
     - [tx - Swap DAI to ETH part 1](https://arbiscan.io/tx/0x747665f80ccd64918af4f4cd2d3c7e7c077d061d61bc47fc99f644d1eb4d18f4)